craftbeerpi/craftbeerpi4/docs_src/source/standards.rst

 .. note::

-  It's imporante to add **kwargs as parameter to the listening method.
+  It is important to add **kwargs as parameter to the listening method.
 This makes sure that maybe addtional event paramenter are not causing an exception.

 A list of all registered events listeners can be found under: `http://<IP_ADDRESS>:<PORT>/system/events`